-Aymar Jean “AJ” Christian is assistant professor in the Media, Technology and Society program in the Department of Communication Studies at Northwestern University and a Peabody Fellow at the Media Center at Peabody.
+Aymar Jean “AJ” Christian is assistant professor in the Media, Technology and Society program in the Department of Communication Studies at Northwestern University and a Fellow at the Peabody Media Center.
+Dr. Christian received his PhD from the University of Pennsylvania’s Annenberg School for Communication, with a certificate in cinema studies.
+He received his bachelors degree from the University of Michigan in American Culture.

-Christian frequently serves as a curator and judge of television and video, including as an advisor and member of leading award shows and festivals, including, the Gotham Awards, Tribeca Film Festival (NOW–New Online Work), Peabody Awards, Streamy Awards Blue Ribbon Panel and IAWTV Awards.
-He is also a member of the International Press Academy and its Satellite Awards.
+Christian frequently serves as a curator and judge of television and video, including as an advisor and member of leading award shows and festivals, including, the Gotham Awards, Tribeca Film Festival (NOW–New Online Work), Peabody Awards, Streamy Awards Blue Ribbon Panel, IAWTV Awards, and Satellite Awards.
 During his doctoral studies Christian worked for the Philadelphia Museum of Art, running the Film@Perelman short film series and lecturing on film as part of its education programming.
 Televisual‘s directories of black, LGBT, Latino and Asian American web series are among the few and most comprehensive available.
 His 2013 Indie TV Innovation series featured articles from Emmy-winning producers and rising indie creators developing programs for networks like the HBO, CW, and Comedy Central.

 Televisual has been linked to by The Atlantic, Gawker, and MSN, to name a few.
 Christian has offered media commentary on topics from web TV, film, race and sexuality for The New York Times, Reuters, Slate, The BIO Channel and NPR, among others.